 Study by UAlberta researchers uses machine learning to identify schizophrenia in brain scans.

 Major artificial intelligence funding infusion from AltaML signals strength and support for next gen science and scientists.

 University of Alberta computing science professors and artificial intelligence researchers Richard Sutton, Michael Bowling, and Patrick Pilarski will work with Google's DeepMind at that company's first research office outside the UK, which is being located in Edmonton, Alberta in collaboration with the U of A.

 The Canadian government announced a $125 million pan-Canadian AI Strategy in 2017.

-The Government of Canada announced funding for a pan-Canadian AI Strategy in 2017 to enhance research and recruit talent.
+The Government of Canada announced funding for a pan-Canadian AI Strategy to enhance research and recruit talent.

 » Find out more